JuliaLes/codewars-solutions/README.md

 # codewars-solutions

-This repo contains a few examples of my solutions to Codewars.com challenges.
+This repository contains a few examples of my solutions to Codewars.com challenges.

 You can view my Codewars profile at https://www.codewars.com/users/JCLes92, which provides a summary of my endeavors.